Juoelenis/VidTube-MERN/README.md

 # VidTube-MERN
-a stupdi vidtube on the MERN stack with JWT and Node.js
+a stupid vidtube on the MERN stack with JWT and Node.js